Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### By (simple) example

-Note: I apologize for the example, just lacking inspiration ...
+Note: I apologize for the example, just a lack of inspiration ...

 Suppose you have three questions: